HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/build-model/lh-model.rst

 ``pyproject.toml``
 ^^^^^^^^^^^^^^^^^^
-The ``pyproject.toml`` file defines a python package for this model.
-It looks like this:
+The ``pyproject.toml`` file defines the Python package configuration for this model using `Poetry <https://python-poetry.org/docs/pyproject/>`_ as the dependency management and packaging tool.
+The configuration file structure looks like this:

 .. literalinclude:: ../../../../../examples/les_houches_example/pyproject.toml
    :language: python